Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 EN 13823 (single burning item test)

-Two boards of the material, both 1.5 m high, are joined at right-angles to form a corner.
+Two rectangular sheets of the material, both 1.5 m high, are joined at right-angles to form a corner.
 This test specimen is exposed to flames from a propane burner, with heat output of 30kW, placed at the bottom of the corner, and its performance over 20 minutes is evaluated (video still):

 Measurements are taken, including in the exhaust duct, and calculations made of the heat release rate of the specimen over a period of 10 minutes (THR600s) and of the maximum rate of fire growth during the test (FIGRA0.2MJ and FIGRA0.4MJ).